 2 – Finding Deals in an Expensive Market

 Two investors are finding it difficult to locate qualified deals in their local market.
 Sarah May lives in the highly competitive Denver market, and Killian Ankers also lives in an expensive real estate market.
-Both are open to investing in an out-of-state market, but would prefer to remain local, because they know their home markets like the back of their hands.
+Both are open to start investing in real estate in an out-of-state market, but among their investment barriers would prefer to remain local, because they know their home markets like the back of their hands.

 On the other hand, if you do decide to pursue investment opportunities in a market outside where you currently reside, finding credible, experienced team members is a must!
 This process begins by selecting and evaluating a market, and then interviewing and hiring a property management company and a broker.